JustPritam/newDevopsProject/README.md

 3. In the "Node Properties", under "Disk Space Monitoring Thresholds", change all sizes to 0MB.
 4. Click on "Save".
 5. Restart Jenkins.

+How to create a pipeline?

+1. Select "New item".
+2. Enter the pipeline name and select "Freestyle Pipeline".
+3. Scroll down, under "Build steps" > "Add Build Steps" > select "Execute Shell"
+4. Write down the docker commands there:
+   a. sudo docker build -t <IMAGE-NAME> -f <LOCATION-OF-THE-DOCKERFILE>/Dockerfile <LOCATION-OF-THE-DOCKERFILE>
+   -f specifies the Dockerfile path.
+   The second path is the build context (folder where your Go files and go.mod live).
+   b. sudo docker run -d -p port:port <IMAGE-NAME>
+5. Click on "Save".
+6. Click on "Build Now".